fusioncharts/dev_centre_docs/themes/theme-manager.md

 "theme": "zune,zune-v1"
 ```

-> Note: `zune-v1` is a user-defined theme.
+> `zune-v1` is a user-defined theme.
 To find out how to create user-defined themes, refer to the Create New Themes section.

 Values of all attributes that you set across these themes will be applied to the chart.
 In case of overlapping attributes, the values you specify for the rightmost theme will take precedence.
 For example, if you specify the `captionFontSize` attribute for both themes, its value for the `zune-v1` theme will be applied to the caption.